dharmafly/connect-ratelimit/README.md

 the whitelist catagory.
 - `blacklist`: An array of strings representing clients you wish to apply to the blacklist catagory.
+- `end`: Boolean if false (default true) the connect chain will continue even if a client has exceeded the ratelimit. connect-ratelimit augments the `res` object with a `ratelimit` namespace. `res.ratelimit` exposes an object which contains the client object and if the client has exceded their limit.
 - `catagories`: An object representing the various *total requests* per *time* for each catagory type.